Excel Random Number (Table of Contents)

 - Poisson: Lambda value which is a fraction equal to 1/Mean.

-As discussed above, we see that random number generation in excel is not just a set of random numbers, but like any data, has a pattern to it.
+As discussed above, we see that random number generation in excel is not just a set of random numbers, but it has a pattern to it like any data.
 It is these patterns that make it such a powerful analytics tool.